 What is erasmus+

-Erasmus+ is the EU's programme to support education, training, youth and sport in Europe.
-It has an estimated budget of 26.2 billion.
-This is nearly double the funding compared to its predecessor programme (2014-2020).
-The 2021-2027 programme places a strong focus on social inclusion, the green and digital transitions, and promoting young people's participation in democratic life.
-It supports priorities and activities set out in the European Education Area, Digital Education Action Plan and the European Skills Agenda.
+Erasmus+ is the EU's program to support education, training, youth and sport in Europe.
+It has an estimated budget of 26.2 billion euros.
+This is almost double the funding of its predecessor program (2014-2020).
+The 2021-2027 program has a strong focus on social inclusion, green and digital transitions, and promoting young people's participation in democratic life.
+It supports the priorities and activities set out in the European Education Area, the Digital Education Action Plan and the European Skills Agenda.

 GBSB GlobaL & Erasmus+

 In the framework of Erasmus+, GBSB Global has already established cooperation with higher education institutions in the following countries:

 To learn more about the updated list of institutions for student/staff mobility opportunities and the fields/programs of study that have been agreed upon through an inter-institutional agreement, please contact the International Office at email@example.com

 GBSB Global supports incoming and outgoing student exchanges at all levels of study (undergraduate and graduate) between EU Member States and third countries associated to the Erasmus+ program.

 If you would like to participate in the Erasmus+ exchange program at GBSB Global, you must first contact the International Office or Erasmus Office at your home institution to express your interest and to check if you are eligible to apply for Erasmus+ student mobility.
 Make sure that your institution has a bilateral agreement with GBSB Global in your field of study.

 To define your study plan, please check the modules offered in relation to your studies at your home institution.